FarahaniMehrshad/NaiveCircuitSimulator/readme.md

 Series: **Rt = R1 + R2**
 Parallel Rt = (**R1 ^ -1 + R2 ^ -1) ^ -1**

-Now we continue merging elements and calculate the equivalent resistance in each steps, till there's only one element left.
+We keep merging elements and calculate the equivalent resistance in each step till there's only one element left.
-At this point we can calculate the total current in circuit using **I = V / Rt** formula.
+Using the I = V / Rt formula, we can calculate the total current in circuit.
-Then we continue unmerging elements and spread the current through each elements.
+Then we continue unmerging elements and spread the current through each element.

-If you focus, this process is actually a tree like structure on its nature.
+Now If you focus, this process is a tree-like structure in its nature.

 The **“—”** symbol is used here to represent **“series,”** just as the **“||”** symbol is used to represent **“parallel.”**